GHR Education Quick Apply Search Jobs Log In

 Chronic stress also impacts your mental health, increasing your likelihood of developing anxiety or depression.
 This is because stress affects areas of the brain like the prefrontal cortex and limbic system, which can lead to emotional and even lasting cognitive changes.

-8 Effective Tips for Managing Nurse Stress
+8 Proven Tips for Managing Stress and Preventing Burnout

 Without further ado, let’s explore some practical tips for stress management for nurses.
 These strategies are designed to help reduce nurse stress and promote overall well-being.